 On December 21, 2020, Orla announced it had completed a layback agreement (the "Layback Agreement") with Fresnillo following the previously announced non-binding letter agreement between Orla and Fresnillo dated March 18, 2020.
-Closing of the Layback Agreement was subject to receipt of approval from the Federal Competition Commission (Comisión Federal de Competencia Económica or "COFECE"), which has been received.
+Closing of the Layback Agreement was subject to receipt of approval from the Federal Competition Commission (Comisión Federal de Competencia Económica or "COFECE"), which was subsequently received.
 The Layback Agreement allows Orla to expand the Camino Rojo Project oxide pit onto part of Fresnillo's mineral concession located immediately north of Orla's property.
 Orla will have access to oxide and transitional heap leachable Mineral Resources on Orla's property below the open pit outlined in the 2019 Camino Rojo Report.
 In addition, the Layback Agreement provides Orla with the right to mine from Fresnillo's mineral concession, and recover for Orla's account, all oxide and transitional material amenable to heap leaching that is within an expanded open pit.
 Pursuant to the terms of the Layback Agreement, Orla will pay Fresnillo a total cash consideration of \$62.8 million through a staged payment schedule:

-- \$25 million was paid upon receipt of COFECE approval; - \$15 million due no later than (i) twelve (12) months following the commencement of commercial production at Camino Rojo Project or (ii) December 1, 2022, whichever is earlier; and - \$22.8 million due no later than (i) twenty-four (24) months following the commencement of commercial production at Camino Rojo Project or (ii) December 1, 2023, whichever is earlier.
+- \$25 million was paid upon receipt of COFECE approval; - \$15 million was paid on December 1, 2022; and - \$22.8 million is due no later than December 1, 2023.

-The remaining payments bear interest at 5% per annum until the date of payment.
+The remaining payment bears interest at 5% per annum until the date of payment.
 The Layback Agreement does not preclude or restrict Fresnillo from participating in any future development of the sulphide mineral resource at the Camino Rojo Project.